NEW in This Issue

 Regular Temple Features

 Shopping on Amazon.com?
 If you type in www.smile.amazon.com and select ISKCON Alachua when prompted, then make your purchase.
 Amazon will donate a portion of the sale to ISKCON Alachua!

 Nice way to help others donate to Krishna!!

 Alachua Temple on Facebook

 Come on in and check it out.
-Open Sunday from 4pm -8pm, We can open for you by appointment.
+Open Sunday from 4:00 PM - 8:00 PM.
+If you would like to get into our store during off hours, please call the Temple office.
+386-462-2017.
 As always, thank you for supporting the Deity seva in New Raman Reti by shopping at Govinda's Gifts.

 if you are interested or click this link.

 - July 7, 2019, - Umesh Patel in honor of his son's wedding

 - July 28, 2019, - Sandhya Patel in memory of her parents

 - August 4, 2019, - Sweet rice - Jahnava devi dasi and Nila Khurana for Ishan's 1st birthday